dotnetweekly/dnw-gatsby/src/newsletters/2014/13/how-to-market-yourself-as-a-software-developer.md

 ---
 _id: 5a88e1aebd6dca0d5f0d2a6a
-title: 'How To Market Yourself as a Software Developer'
+title: "How To Market Yourself as a Software Developer"
 url: 'http://devcareerboost.com/how-to-market-yourself/?utm_source=dotnetweekly&utm_medium=email&utm_campaign=launch'
 category: 5a88e1aebd6dca0d5f0d2a6a
 slug: 'how-to-market-yourself-as-a-software-developer'